asyrafduyshart/asyraf-blog-hugo/content/codex-vitae/philosophy.md

 - Evolution is true because is proven by science and experiment and make sense to explain how is life could possibly this diverse on every corner of the earth.

-- I think human consciousness is a tragic misstep in human evolution.
+- Human consciousness is a tragic misstep in human evolution.
 We became too self-aware, nature created an aspect of nature separate from itself.

 - We are creatures that should not exist by natural law.